 Read more about the “The Future of Education” forum here.

-Play Hubs for Roma integration launched in six countries
+Play Hubs for Roma integration launched in seven countries

 TOY for Inclusion is delighted to announce that new Play Hubs for children, families and adults have opened this month in Belgium, Croatia, Italy, Latvia, Slovenia and Slovakia.
 Our Play Hubs are safe education and care spaces where relationships between Roma and non-Roma young children and their families are built.